-The December 31, 2018 and 2017 actuarial valuations used mortality rates based on the RP-2014 Mortality Tables, with age setbacks and age set forwards as well as other adjustments based on different membership groups.
+The December 31, 2019 and 2018 actuarial valuations used mortality rates based on the RP-2014 Mortality Tables, with age setbacks and age set forwards as well as other adjustments based on different membership groups.
 Future mortality improvements are anticipated using Scale MP-2016.
 Different adjustments apply to pre-retirement versus post-retirement versus post-disability mortality tables.

-The actuarial assumptions used in the December 31, 2018 and 2017 valuations were based on the results of an actuarial experience study for the thee-year period ended January 1, 2013 through December 31, 2015.
+The actuarial assumptions used in the December 31, 2019 and 2018 valuations were based on the results of an actuarial experience study for the thee-year period ended January 1, 2016 through December 31, 2018 and was dated January 7, 2020.